afforeroc/mealy-machine/README.md

 ```

 ## Configure and run Mealy Machine app
-The app do:
-* Build a functional Mealy machine.
-* Draw and print a directed graph that represents the machine.
-* Process sample input strings into translated strings.

 With purpose of explaining app execution it used this following statement.
 > e.g.
 * English (traduced): *" A Mealy machine with input alphabet {0,1} and output alphabet {s, n} that produces as output 's' if last two digits of a string are same and 'n' if they are different"*